Fort Macquarie: History

-In 1817 Governor Lachlan Macquarie directed that a new fort be built on the site at Bennelong Point and this was completed in February 1821.
+In 1817, Governor Lachlan Macquarie ordered that a new fortification be built on the site at Bennelong Point under the direction of then Colonial Architect Francis Greenway, which was completed in February 1821.

-In 1901 the New South Wales Minister of Works decided to remove Fort Macquarie.
-A naval drill shed on the site was also pulled down and both buildings were replaced with the Fort Macquarie Tram Depot whose crenulated walls imitated the original towers and walls of the fort.
+In 1901, the New South Wales Minister of Works decided to demolish Fort Macquarie.
+A naval drill shed on the site was also pulled down and both buildings were replaced with the Fort Macquarie Tram Depot, whose crenulated walls imitated the original towers and walls of the fort.

 Design

 Designed by Francis Greenway the foundation stone of Fort Macquarie was laid by Governor Lachlan Macquarie on 17 December 1817.
 The stone used was from the nearby Governor's Domain quarry and convicts worked on it for around two years before it was complete.
 Its square design meant three of its faces were open to the sea to ensure a clear line of fire for its cannons.

 At the centre stood a two-storey tower, 27.4 metres in circumference which housed a guardroom and storehouse.
 The walls at the top were around one and a half metres thick.
 A powder magazine capable of storing 350 barrels of gunpowder was constructed underneath and the tower could provide accommodation for a small military detachment of 1 officer and 18 men, with stores for the battery.
 The battery consisted of fifteen pieces of ordnance: ten 24-pounders and five 6-pounders.

-The powder magazine capable of storing 350 barrels of gunpowder was constructed underneath the tower which also provided accommodation for a small military detachment of one officer and 18 men, with stores for the battery.
 In the early years the fort was separated from the main spit of land by a narrow passage of salt water crossed by a drawbridge, this was later filled up to make a roadway.